Learn to use advanced features in Adobe InDesign Creative Cloud (CC) to produce professional brochures, forms, and documents.

 Getting up to Speed With Indesign CC

-If you've worked with InDesign for a while now, you probably know there's much more to the program than you use regularly—if only you knew about it!
-There's bound to be ways to work more efficiently, if only you had the time to figure them out!
+If you've worked with InDesign for a while now, you probably know there's much more to the program than you use regularly—if you only knew about it!
+And there's probably ways to work more efficiently, if only you had the time to figure them out!
 There are probably a lot of great projects you could be working on, if you knew how to start!
 How about creating a booklet for your employee orientation?
 Or some multilayered effects to take your newsletter to the next level?
 If this describes you, then get ready for some intensive learning!
-You'll spend this lesson exploring some time-saving InDesign features as you dig into the first project: a master style sheet you'll develop and use throughout the course.
+You'll spend this first lesson exploring some time-saving InDesign features as you dig into the first project: a master style sheet you'll develop and use throughout the course.

 Creating a Multipurpose Template